lukestrickland/ggdmc/README.md

 HDDM (Wiecki, Sofer & Frank, 2013), which does not allow the user to conveniently set the variabilities of DDM parameters.

-2. Differing from DMC (Heathcote, et al., 2018), with only DE-MCMC (Turner, Sederberg, Brown, & Steyvers, 2013) sampler, _ggdmc_ provides a number of different pMCMC samplers.
+2. Differing from DMC (Heathcote, et al., 2018), with only the DE-MCMC (Turner, Sederberg, Brown, & Steyvers, 2013) sampler, _ggdmc_ provides a number of different pMCMC samplers.
 It is up to the user to decide which sampler works best for their models.
-DMC may incorporate these pCMCM varieties in the future.
+DMC may incorporate these pMCMC varieties in the future.

 ## Getting Started
 Below is an example using the LBA Model (Brown & Heathcote, 2008).
 See